-If you have a Medicare plan, you’ve likely heard the names of a few Medicare enrollment periods.
+If you’re currently on a Medicare plan or you intend to enroll in one soon, you’ve likely heard the names of a few Medicare enrollment periods.
 You may wonder what the difference between each one is and how they apply to you.

-OEP is exclusively for beneficiaries on a Medicare Advantage plan.
+OEP is exclusively for individuals enrolled in a Medicare Advantage plan.
 During OEP, anyone on a Medicare Advantage plan can enroll in a different Medicare Advantage plan or disenroll from their current plan and return to Original Medicare.
 Individuals can only make one change to their plan during OEP.
-If a plan change is made, the new plan will go in effect the first of the following month.
+If a plan change is made, the new plan will go into effect on the first of the following month.

 AEP is for all individuals on any type of Medicare plan.
-During this time, you can review your current Medicare plan and explore others that may fit your needs and budget better.
-If you choose, you can enroll in a new plan for the upcoming year.
-It’s important to keep in mind what is or isn’t working for you on your plan throughout the year so we can assist you if needed once AEP comes.
+During this time, you can review your current Medicare plan and explore others that may better fit your needs and budget.
+Throughout the year, it’s important to note any new needs that may require an adjustment in coverage so that you can select another plan if needed once AEP comes.
+If you choose, you can enroll in a new plan that will begin on Jan.
+1. Our team is here to help you with the selection process!

 If you are not currently a RetireMed client, please schedule a call with an advisor here.